Overview of the CloudTV H5™ Platform

-Sessions are set up to the USM which handles the different protocol-specific commands and then translates them to the Streaming and Application Engines.
+Sessions are set up to the CSM which handles the different protocol-specific commands and then translates them to the Streaming and Application Engines.

 Each application session runs from its own environment provided by the Application Engine.
 The H5 Application Engine acts like a web-browser where the applications are executed.
 Think of each device (set-top box, broadband connected) as a different computer.
 The H5 Application Engine is like your Google Chrome browser.
 Each application session is like running an instance of Chrome on your computer.
 The application itself provides the graphical user interface that can interact with APIs and other content accessible via HTTP.
 Think of these as different web pages.